reiver/reiver-fediverse-archetypes/README.md

 ### Wants:

+* wants obscurity and to be inconspicuous
+* wants social-interaction with their close friends

 ### Problems:

 * Worried that others might judge them as being **not smart enough** (i.e., looking **dumb**), or **not creative enough**, etc.